bradleygamboa/Update-Year-in-Footer-Wordpress/README.md

 ## License

-This project is licensed under the [NAME HERE] License
+This project is licensed under the MIT License